 '''

 // Gravity vector

 rp3d::Vector3 gravity(0.0, -9.81, 0.0);

-// Time step (in seconds)

-rp3d::decimal timeStep = 1.0 / 60.0;

 // Create the dynamics world

-rp3d::DynamicsWorld world(gravity, timeStep);
+rp3d::DynamicsWorld world(gravity);

 '''

 8.2 Customizing the Dynamics World

 8.2.1 Solver parameters

 ReactPhysics3D uses an iterative solver to compute the contacts and joints.
 For contacts, there is a unique velocity solver and for joints there are a velocity and a position solver.
 By default, the number of iterations of the velocity solver is 10 and the number of iterations for the position solver is 5.
 It is possible to change the number of iterations for both solvers.